 How to get CRM Manager experience:

-Account Manager, Emily De Silva, recalls "We typically see candidates who come from the E-commerce platform with either marketing/digital marketing or site merchandising experience.
+At 24 Seven, our marketing recruiters typically see candidates who come from an E-commerce platform with either marketing/digital marketing or site merchandising experience.
 At the entry/associate level, it’s ideal to get more of a broader scope of experience within E-commerce and build up to CRM.
 Since CRM is more of a narrower focus, we see candidates start to specialize in this side of E-commerce as they get more experience.
-Even traditional marketing is a great way to get your foot in the door to start, but the E-commerce channel is critical to getting hands-on experience in CRM."
+Even traditional marketing is a great way to get your foot in the door to start, but the E-commerce channel is critical to getting hands-on experience in CRM.

 What hiring managers look for:

-If you really want to stand out as a CRM Manager, Emily says hiring managers look for retention marketing strategies such as loyalty programs (what was implemented and more importantly, what were the results/ROI of the % increases for traffic or sales on the site) and customer re-engagement campaigns for lapsed customers (strategy to bring back customers).
+If you really want to stand out as a CRM Manager, our marketing recruiters say hiring managers look for retention marketing strategies such as loyalty programs (what was implemented and more importantly, what were the results/ROI of the % increases for traffic or sales on the site) and customer re-engagement campaigns for lapsed customers (strategy to bring back customers).
 They also look for email captures for new customers and retention of current customer base and customer site experience (how the site is interacting with customers to return to the site and drive sales).
-Emily also notes additional key words on a resume that stand out are "loyalty, data and results driven, strategic, highly analytical, Google Analytics, and understanding of retail point of sale".
+Additional key words on a resume that stand out are "loyalty, data and results driven, strategic, highly analytical, Google Analytics, and understanding of retail point of sale".

 Key components to success: